General Sales Conditions

 The BUYER agrees to keep strictly confidential any information, which it may have received.

-7.1 The SELLER warranty is strictly limited to failures related to goods designed and built by THE SELLER.
-The SELLER warrants its products are free from defects in material and workmanship under normal use, for the designated warranty period –paragraph 7.3-.
-Subject to the conditions and limitations set forth below, THE SELLER will, at its option, either repair or replace any part of its products that prove defective by reason of improper workmanship or materials.
+10.1 The SELLER warranty is strictly limited to failures related to goods designed and built by the SELLER.
+The SELLER warrants its products are free from defects in material and workmanship under normal use, for the designated warranty period mentioned in the paragraph 10.3.
+Subject to the conditions and limitations set forth below, the SELLER will, at its option, either repair or replace any part of its products that prove defective by reason of improper workmanship or materials.

-7.2 In the case of specific goods built from specifications drawn up by the BUYER, THE SELLER’s responsibility, provided it expressly confirmed its understanding and its acceptance of the , is exclusively limited to its compliance with these specifications, concerning both studies invoiced and GOODS manufactured.
+10.2 In the case of specific goods built from specifications drawn up by the BUYER, the SELLER’s responsibility, provided it expressly confirmed its understanding and its acceptance of the , is exclusively limited to its compliance with these specifications, concerning both studies invoiced and goods manufactured.

-7.3 Goods are guaranteed as follows : machines chassis / housing for a period of 12 months after their date of delivery and any other machine part for a period of 6 months after their date of delivery, parts containing electronic components for three (3) months after their date of delivery, on condition for each warranty that they are used solely for the applications and with the capacities, for which they have been built and that their maintenance has been normally made taking into account of operating conditions and the operator’s manual.
+10.3 Goods are guaranteed as follows: machines chassis / housing for a period of twelve (12) months after their date of delivery, any other machine part for a period of six (6) months after their date of delivery, parts containing electronic components for three (3) months after their date of delivery, on condition for each warranty that they are used solely for the applications and with the capacities, for which they have been built and that their maintenance has been normally made taking into account of operating conditions and the operator’s manual.
 These warranties may also be adjusted depending on the conditions to which the goods may be subjected.

-7.4 Goods sold are guaranteed against functional defects resulting from defects in materials, manufacture or design as described below.
-Any functional defect must appear and be recognized by THE SELLER within the warranty implementation period, according to point 7.3,after the delivery date for goods used according to the order or specifications supplied by the BUYER.
-This period is not valid for parts containing electronic components, in which case the guarantee period will last for 3 months after the date of delivery.
-Similarly, the period may be adjusted depending on the environmental conditions to which components of all types may be subjected.
-The guarantee is excluded and THE SELLER may not be held liable.
-Moreover, as far as kits or spare parts are concerned, any claims or complaints on defects that have been discovered must be made eight days at the latest after the date of delivery of the merchandise concerned, the date appearing on the THE SELLER delivery slip being considered as the valid date of delivery.
+10.4 Goods sold are guaranteed against functional defects resulting from defects in materials, manufacture or design as described below.
+Any functional defect must appear and be recognized by the SELLER within the warranty implementation period, according to the paragraph 10.3, after the delivery date for goods used according to the order or specifications supplied by the BUYER.
+Moreover, as far as kits or spare parts are concerned, any claims or complaints on defects that have been found must be made 8 calendar days at the latest after the date of delivery of the concerned goods, the date appearing on the SELLER delivery note being considered as the valid date of delivery.
 After this period, no claims will be accepted.

-7.5 Any return of merchandise will not be accepted without prior written agreement from THE SELLER.
-Merchandise accepted by THE SELLER will give rise to the issue of a credit note that may only be compensated by means of subsequent invoices.
-THE SELLER reserves the right to control any merchandise returned and, if appropriate, dispute the causes given by the BUYER that justify its return from the latter’s point of view.
-Effective application of guarantee conditions may be refused in any such case.
+The SELLER reserves the right to control any returned goods and, if appropriate, dispute the causes given by the BUYER that justify its return from the latter’s point of view.
+Effective application of warranty conditions may be refused in any such case.
 The BUYER is responsible for providing evidence of non-compliance or of the existence of a defect concerning the goods.

-7.6 For the requirements of Article 7, the warranty is void
+10.6 For the requirements of the present article 10, the warranty is void:

 - If raw material, parts or faulty design-work is provided by the BUYER,

-- The product was operated/stored in abnormal use conditions,
+- The goods were operated/stored in abnormal use conditions,

-- The product is repaired, modified or altered,
+- The goods were repaired, modified or altered,

-- The product was subjected to abuse, neglect, electrical fault, improper packaging, accident or acts of nature,
+- The goods were subjected to abuse, neglect, electrical fault, improper packaging and storage, accident or acts of nature,

-- The maintenance of the product was not ensured properly
+- The maintenance of the goods was not ensured properly

-- The product was used under abnormal mechanical or environmental conditions,
+- The goods were used under abnormal mechanical or environmental conditions,

-- The product was used with unsufficient or excessive electrical supply
+- The goods were used with insufficient or excessive electrical supply

-- The serial number of the product is defaced or missing
+- The serial numbers of the goods are erased or missing

 - The terms of the warranty do not apply to consumables